albertosantini/sublimetext-packages/README.md

 Sublime Text configuration
 ==========================

-This repository contains the configuration of Sublime Text editor.
+This repository contains the configuration of Sublime Text editor (ST3).

 Note
 ----